jump-dev/JuMP.jl/docs/src/refvariable.md

 The constructor `Variable(m::Model,idx::Int)` may be used to create a variable object corresponding to an *existing* variable in the model (the constructor does not add a new variable to the model).
 The variable indices correspond to those of the internal MathProgBase model.
 The inverse of this operation is `linearindex(x::Variable)`, which returns the flattened out (linear) index of a variable as JuMP provides it to a solver.
 We guarantee that `Variable(m,linearindex(x))` returns `x` itself.
 These methods are only useful if you intend to interact with solver properties which are not directly exposed through JuMP.

+!!! note
     `@variable` is equivalent to a simple assignment `x = ...` in Julia and therefore redefines variables.
 The following code will generate a warning and may lead to unexpected results:

         @variable(m, x[1:10,1:10])
         @variable(m, x[1:5])

     After the second line, the Julia variable `x` refers to a set of variables indexed by the range `1:5`.
 The reference to the first set of variables has been lost, although they will remain in the model.
 See also the section on anonymous variables.

 Anonymous variables
 -------------------